affinity4/slimphp-support/README.md

 # SlimPHP Facades

-Add Laravel style facades and helper functions to any SlimPHP app.
+Add Laravel style facades, traits and helper functions to any SlimPHP app

 ## Installation